Russell Clark (criminal): Trial, conviction and imprisonment

 The trial began on February 14, 1934, and both Pierpont and Makley were sentenced to death the following month.
 Clark expected the same sentence and expressed disinterest in his own trial.
 He was often seen yawning loudly and sleeping in court.
-His lawyer Louis Piquett, a known underworld lawyer in Chicago, was able to persuade the jury to grant leniency in Clark's case, especially as the triggerman was already sentenced to death, and he was sentenced to life imprisonment on March 24.
+His lawyer Louis Piquett, a known underworld lawyer in Chicago, was able to persuade the jury to recommend mercy in Clark's case, especially as the triggerman was already sentenced to death.
+Clark was sentenced to life in prison on March 24.

 The three men still held out hope that they would be liberated once more by Dillinger.
 When Dillinger was gunned down by federal agents in Chicago four months later, they decided to break out themselves.
 On September 22, 1934, a little more than a year after their last escape, Pierpont and Makley surprised their guards using pistols made from soap cakes (blackened with shoe polish) and escaped from their cells.
-They then moved on to free Clark and six other inmates but were stopped when they reached a set of barred doors.
+They then moved on to free Clark and six other inmates but were stopped when they reached a set of newly installed steel doors.
 The convicts were then met by guards who fired at them, killing Makley and leaving Pierpont seriously wounded, while Clark and the other prisoners retreated back to their cells.

 Clark remained imprisoned in Columbus, Ohio for the next 34 years until being paroled for health reasons on August 14, 1968.
 He died of cancer in Detroit, Michigan on Christmas Eve only four months after his release.
 He was the last surviving member of the original Dillinger gang.